kitfud/BlockchainChickenDoorTransmitter_FantomVersion/README.md

 </p>

 <h2>2.
 Click the "Toggle Door" Button</h2>
 <p>The toggle door button will be visible once a user connects their wallet.
-The button's functionality will only be available to the contract deployer (me)- so that I am the only one who can operate teh chicken coop door on via the web app.</p>
+The button's functionality will only be available to the contract deployer (me)- so that I am the only one who can operate the chicken coop door via the web app.</p>
  <p align="center">
   <img src="https://raw.githubusercontent.com/kitfud/BlockchainChickenDoorTransmitter_FantomVersion/master/Blockchain_Door_Screenshots/TransmitterApp/setup2.png" alt="setup2"/>
 </p>